pluto/CircuitFrontends/README.md

 - Algebraic Intermediate Representation (AIR)

 CCS and Plonkish arithmetization schemes have the advantage of being able to support lookup arguments which we are interested in.
-We are not interest in ploink as
-We are particulartly interested in CCS as they support lookup arguments which we are interested in as they can give us performance benefits.
+We are not interest in ploink as we are particulartly interested in CCS as they support lookup arguments which we are interested in as they can give us performance benefits.

 ## Frontends